reloadclub-gg/api-auth/README.md

 # reload-be-auth

 This repo contains all logic for reload authentication.
+It exposes documentation about all endpoints and schemas at `/docs` and `/redoc`.

 ## Requirements